 Describing all the activities that are available in Chamonix area would be long but with more than 46 different sports activities you will be spoilt for choice.
 There is even an incredibly scenic 18-hole golf course designed by Robert Trent Jones senior.
-With 350km of signposted walking area and many lifts operating throughout the summer the choice for hiking and rambling is endless.
-Sunday is market day in Chamonix.

-· Europe's highest cable car in Chamonix will take you to the fascinating Aiguille du Midi.
+- Europe's highest cable car in Chamonix will take you to the fascinating Aiguille du Midi.
 The views from Europe’s highest cable car station (3842m) are literally breathtaking.
 It is the closest you can get to the Mont-Blanc without climbing training!
-From there you can walk back to the famous ‘Mer de Glace’ with ease and catch Montenvers train back to town.
+From there you can walk back to the famous ‘Mer de Glace’ with ease and catch Montenvers train back to town

-· The Montenvers romantic red train journey to the famous ‘Mer de Glace’ or ‘Sea of Ice’ is also captivating.
-Discover what a real glacier is: 7km long, 40 sq km in area, 200 metres thick.
-Also available on site is a crystal gallery, a wildlife exhibition and the famous ice grotto.
+- The Montenvers romantic red train journey to the famous ‘Mer de Glace’ or ‘Sea of Ice’ is also captivating.
+Discover what a real glacier is: 7km long, 40sq km in area, 200 metres thick.
+Also available on site is a crystal gallery, a wildlife exhibition and the famous ice grotto

-· Argentieres’s cable car to Les Grands Montets glacier also offers the starting point for superb walking itineraries.
+- Argentiere's cable car to Les Grands Montets glacier also offers the starting point for superb walking itineraries.
 Reach Italy by cable car with the Helbronner cable car, which flies over the glaciers for more than 5km from the Aiguille du Midi.
 The Mont-Blanc tramway is the highest rack & pinion train in France and takes you from Saint-Gervais to the Eagle’s Nest (‘Nid d’Aigle’) at 2372m.

 For more ideas read our blog about the '9 Summer Holiday Experiences Not to be Missed in Chamonix'!